 Rutile and ilmenite are generally converted into titanium dioxide and titanium metal.
-Titanium dioxide is the white pigment that is used in paints and plastics and replaced lead oxide in paint.
+Titanium dioxide is the white pigment that is used in paints and plastics.
+It replaced lead oxide in paint when lead oxide was found to be poisonous.
 Most of us will use a product containing titanium dioxide on a daily basis – brushing our teeth with toothpaste, applying sunscreen or making a note on a piece of white paper.

-Titanium metal is used for sporting goods, medical equipment and even in the space industry.
+Titanium metal is used to lighten the weight of the transport industry, for sporting goods, medical equipment like hip replacements and even in the space industry.